smartdatalake/docker-shinner/README.md

 $ docker-compose run spark-submit /bin/bash /start-submit-webserver.sh
 ```

-Observe that the command line with er evaluation mode receives two json files s arguments, by default it will bind to the folder /Config (specifically the files /Config/config.json and /Config/comparison.json, for more information about the condiguration files check the sHINNER Manual.pdf) inside the docker, do not forget to edit the folder path in docker-compose.yml.
+Observe that the command line with er evaluation mode receives two json files s arguments, by default it will bind to the folder /Config (specifically the files /Config/config.json and /Config/comparison.json, for more information about the condiguration files check the sHINER Manual.pdf) inside the docker, do not forget to edit the folder path in docker-compose.yml.
 The same occurs for the REST API, it receives as default database the folder /DemoGraphs inside the docker container.